 Bookkeeping vs. accounting

-Bookkeeping and accounting have considerable overlap because the first can be considered a part of the second.
+Bookkeeping is primarily concerned with accurately recording financial data, while accounting involves interpreting and reporting on that data.
 Bookkeepers lay the groundwork for accountants, providing data that is essential to the performance of their role.

+Accountants will need to prove their ability through qualifications, and which ones you choose depends on your previous experience, as well as where your ambitions lie.
 Those just embarking on their accounting education often begin with AAT courses.
 Slightly more advanced are the ACCA courses, which are internationally recognised.
 For those with an interest in management accounting, CIMA courses are a popular choice.